Summary of Orbits Explained

 For either positional arrangement, the segment HB can be assigned to represent tangential velocity during an instant in time.
 The segment AG can be assigned to represent the radius distance to the Sun.
 These two assignments are justifiable since, as stated above, these two segments of the hododyne are inversely proportional to each other just as the radius distance to the Sun is inversely proportional to the tangential velocity of the planet in an instant of time.

 Note in the diagram below that as the hododyne segment AB spins, the segment AB becomes the radius of a full circle that is traced by point B. The full circle that is traced contains what is known as the hodograph.
 It was described by Sir William Rowan Hamilton in 1846.
-Hamilton based his hodograph on the empirical astronomical observations that orbits are elliptical and that force is inversely related to the square of the distance to the Sun.
-We will arrive at the hodograph proof without those empirical astronomical observations via a priori methods.

 In anticipation of being able to determine the position and tangential velocity of the planet, we can draw two representative positions of the hododyne on such a hodograph circle.
 One hododyne position, drawn on the left side of the circle, is arranged so that its segments AC and AB are less than 90 degrees from each other.
 The other hododyne position, on the right side of the circle, is arranged so that the angle between those segments is greater than 90 degrees:

 First, let’s note that by definition, a moving point lies on an ellipse if its distances from two other fixed points sum to a constant.
 The two fixed points are called foci of the ellipse.
 For illustrative purposes we can restate this by example whereby the sum of the lengths of the red lines is the same as the sum of the lengths of the black lines in the ellipse above.
-Now back to the hodograph and hododyne:
+Now let’s inspect the hodograph and hododyne:

 So, the hododyne has proved to us in a priori fashion that planets travel in elliptical orbits.
 In Orbits Explained we will use this proof to expand to proofs of other properties of a planet in orbit.
-Specifically, using stepwise methods, it will be shown in the full text of Orbits Explained that as the segment AB spins around segment AC, the following planetary properties can be seen in the hododyne and hodograph:
+Specifically, using stepwise methods, it will be shown in the full text of the book Orbits Explained that as the segment AB spins around segment AC, the following planetary properties can be seen in the hododyne and hodograph:

 1. As the hododyne part AB spins around the hododyne part AC, the length of the segment AG represents the distance from the planet to the Sun.